johndevitis/loadrating/docs/loadrating_excel_template.md

 # Input tabs
 Tabs required to use matlab api for results extraction are:

-* LRFR Responses - Flexure
-* LRFR Responses - Shear

 # to do

-* add rating equations in LRFR Ratings tab for each rating type
+* add doc friendly equations tab